mobileticket/bob-api/Bob-Change-Request.md

 ## Desired situation and purpose

-The desired situation is to have the Bob APIs support these functions.
+The desired situation is to have the BoB APIs support these functions.

 ## Proposed solution